TedHusted/awake/awake.md/awake.md

 After the investor call, Ravi takes a deep breath, and says: “That could have gone better.”

-He was gathered with Emma, Adrian, and Walter Rogers, the CFO, in the Pulse conference room.
+He was gathered with Emma, Adrian, and Walter Rogers, the CFO, in the Pulse conference room with the horseshoe table.

 “Let’s see if there is an impact on the stock price before we do anything else,” says Emma.